Who am I? Where am I? What else?

 I first tried to study my way into the space business by taking one of the University of Surrey's masters degrees in Satellite Communications Engineering, joining what was then the Centre for Satellite

-I was lucky enough to spend five months of that masters course in the south of France while working on my masters thesis, learning the rudiments of satellite constellations when I should have been wandering along the Garonne into Toulouse and learning more French instead.
+I was lucky enough to spend five months of that masters course in the south of France while working on my masters thesis, learning the rudiments of research and satellite constellations when I should have been wandering along the Garonne into Toulouse and learning more French instead.

 |doctoral work at Surrey|